 Langtang Region Trek

 Langtang is the popular trekking region in Nepal which lies to the North of Kathmandu and bordering Tibet.
-Most of the area of Langtang region is protected by Langtang National Park which also includes the high and panoromic peak Langtang Lirung (7246m).
-The most popular National park contains different kind of flora and fauna from sub tropical to alpine.
-Most of the areas of this park are forested and you will find varities of endangered wildlife.
+Most of the area of the Langtang region is protected by Langtang National Park which also includes the high and panoramic peak Langtang Lirung (7246m).
+The most popular National park contains different kinds of flora and fauna from subtropical to alpine.
+Most of the areas of this park are forested and you will find varieties of endangered wildlife.

 The main ethnic groups of this region are Sherpa’s and Tamangs whose religion, culture, languages and dress are similar to that of the Tibetan people.
 Wild dog, red panda, pika, muntjac, musk deer, Himalayan black bear, Himalayan thar, ghoral, serow, rhesus monkey, common langur, snow leopard are the animals found in this park.
 Birds found here include hawks, hoopoe, cuckoos, barbets, owls, and night jars, laughing thrushes, black-capped sibias, red-billed, minvet.
 The flora includes sky blue gentians, epiphytic orchids and primroses.